Reactor™ - The manual

 Template Behavior

-A Template Behavior is used to quickly configure a Behavior in Reactor for your use case.
-See Behaviors -> Changing Template Behavior
+A Template Behavior is used to quickly configure a behavior in Reactor for a given use case.
+(See Behaviors -> Changing Template Behavior)

 system-manager